MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 ## Requirements

-- Knowledge of **JavaScript**.
+- Knowledge of JavaScript.
 - Knowledge of setting up a web server.
 - General understanding of Phaser.io (a plus!).

 ## Setting up a web server using MAMP

-To serve **HTML** pages to your browser you will need a web server.
+To serve HTML pages to your browser you will need a web server.
 We use [MAMP/MAMP Pro](https://www.mamp.info/en/), but you can use whatever you are most comfortable with.

 To begin:

-- Set up a website via **Mamp/Mamp Pro** or your webserver of choice.
+- Set up a website via Mamp/Mamp Pro, or your webserver of choice.
 - Create an **Index.html** file in the root of your website folder.

 > [!NOTE]